Portal Effects in Blender

 I must make it clear that I did not invent the portal view technique.
 I followed a recipe video on YouTube which itself didn't do things maximally efficiently, nor entirely correctly.
 I'll walk through the process and explain things as I go.

-Blender's Object Info node in Geometry Nodes provides the object's position, rotation, and scale both as individual components, as well as a combined transformation matrix (at least in version 4.4.3).
+Blender's Object Info node in Geometry Nodes provides the object's position, rotation, and scale both as individual components, as well as a combined transformation matrix (at least in version 4.4.3; possibly earlier versions as well).
 This means we'll have an easy time manipulating the transformations by just multiplying matrices together.
 Unfortunately, the shader nodes do not yet support matrix operations, so we are going to have to hack things a little.

 This technique makes use of the Instancer, as we're going to store attributes on two instances of the portal window.
 It allows us to name the attributes with a consistent naming scheme and the shader nodes will just collect the right values for each individual instance.